,

 WHAT ARE BEHAVIOR CHECKLISTS?

-Behavior checklists are a tool used by teachers to help identify problem behavior in students.
-A behavior checklist for students can help teachers and students track progress and pinpoint areas where a child may need more support.
-Behavior checklists for students usually include items such as ” participates in class,” “remains on task”, and “takes notes.”
+Behavior checklists are a tool used by teachers to help identify patterns in student behavior and areas where additional support may be needed.
+A behavior checklist for students can assist both teachers and students in tracking progress and recognizing skills that may require further development.
+These checklists often include items such as “participates in class,” “remains on task,” and “takes notes.”

-While behavior checklists are not a perfect tool, they can be helpful in identifying behavior patterns in students.
-When used as a self-checking resource, they help students become more independent over their actions at school.
+While behavior checklists are not a perfect tool, they can be useful in noticing trends and supporting student growth.
+When used as a self-checking resource, they can help students develop independence and awareness of their actions at school.

-General education students and special education students can benefit from using these types of checklists.
+Both general education and special education students can benefit from using these checklists when implemented in a supportive and individualized manner.

 WHY ARE BEHAVIOR CHECKLISTS IMPORTANT?

-WHAT ARE EXAMPLES OF NEGATIVE BEHAVIORS IN SCHOOL?
+WHAT ARE EXAMPLES OF CHALLENGING BEHAVIORS IN SCHOOL?

 Some basic categories are: